a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Open a window with icons.
 Obscure the window.
 File > Quit.
 Relaunch DeskTop.
 Verify that the restored window's icons don't appear on the desktop, and that the menu bar is not glitched.
   * Launch DeskTop.
 Open two windows with icons.
 Obscure one window.
 Click on the other window's title bar.
 Click on the obscured window's title bar.
 Verify that the window contents don't repaint on the desktop.
   * Launch DeskTop.
 Open two windows with icons.
 Activate a window, View > by Name, and then obscure the window.
 Click on the other window's title bar.
 Click on the obscured window's title bar.
 Verify that the window contents don't repaint on the desktop.
   * Launch DeskTop.
 Open a window with icons.
 Select an icon.
 Obscure the window.
-File > Rename..., enter a new name.
+File > Rename, enter a new name.
 Verify that the icon does not paint on the desktop.

 * Launch DeskTop.
 Open a window.
 Try to drag the window so that the title bar intersects the menu bar.
 Verify that the window ends up positioned partially behind the menu bar.
 * Launch DeskTop.
 Open two windows.
 Drag them both so their title bars are partially behind the menu bar.
 Apple+Tab between the windows.
 Verify that the title bars do not mispaint on top of the menu bar.